-The School Policy is that all children should wear school uniform.
+It is School policy is that all children wear school uniform.

 The school uniform policy links with behaviour, discipline and positive attitudes towards school and learning.

 It is our policy that all children should wear clothing that is in keeping with a purposeful learning ethos.
 We also believe it is important that certain activities are facilitated by specialised and appropriate clothing when attending school, or when participating in a school-organised event outside normal school hours.
-We provide a complete list of the items needed for children's school uniform in this policy and in our parent handbook.
+We provide a complete list of the items needed for children's school uniform in this policy.

 The uniform consists of: